 With all of the products or services in the world, there are some issues that continually repeat, making it very important to include them in your technical documentation.
 It is best to have this section somewhere in the beginning of the documentation.
 This will allow your customers to quickly skim through a few quick tips that might solve a particular problem.

-Including all these elements is very important if you want to create a perfect user guide or technical documentation.
+Including all these elements is very important if you want to create a perfect user documentation or user guide.
 Keep all your customer types in mind and you will get a good idea of what your user guide should look like.

 Do you want a free Knowledge Base Software?